jstarcher/jenkins-slave-centos7-phantomjs/README.md

-# jenkins-slave-centos7-python
+# jenkins-slave-centos7-phantomjs
-CentOS 7 based Jenkins slave build node with git, pip, and nose
+CentOS 7 based Jenkins slave build node with PhantomJS 1.9.8

 For use with Jenkins Docker plugin.